ovis-hpc/ldms/README.md

 # OVIS / LDMS

+For more information on installing and using LDMS: https://ovis-hpcreadthedocs.readthedocs.io/en/latest/

+To join the LDMS Users Group: https://github.com/ovis-hpc/ovis-wiki/wiki/User-Group-Meeting-Notes

 OVIS is a modular system for HPC data collection, transport, storage, -log message exploration, and visualization as well as analysis.